-A risk assessment involves looking at the source of the supply, water catchment, water intake, storage, treatment and distribution of a supply to estimate if there is a significant risk of contamination and supplying water that may not be safe to drink.
+A risk assessment looks at the source of the supply, water catchment, water intake, storage, treatment and distribution of a supply.
+It estimates if there is a significant risk of contamination and supply of water that may not be safe to drink.

-Risk assessments help identify problems and encourage the use of risk-management during treatment and distribution so that sampling is not relied on as the only way to identify potential health risks.
+Risk assessments help identify problems and encourage the use of risk-management during treatment and distribution.
+Sampling is not, therefore, relied on as the only way to identify potential health risks.
 The assessment identifies actions that need to be taken to control the risks.

-Risk assessments can only be performed by the local authority or by people we have deemed competent.
-The frequency that a risk assessment must be carried out on your supply is determined by the supply's classification and result of the initial risk assessment.
+Risk assessments can only be performed by the local authority or by people we deemed competent.
+The frequency that a risk assessment must be carried out on your supply is determined by the supply classification and result of the initial risk assessment.